-Note: The publication general meeting. n of Ke ey Matters Discussed is not a substitute for the circulation of minutes of
+Note: The publication of Key Matters Discussed is not a substitute for the circulation of minutes of general meeting.

 Application : Applied

-Explanation on : The minutes of the 39th AGM was duly signed by the Chairman and

-application of the published on the Bank's Corporate website

-practice (www.alliancebank.com.my) within 30 business days of the 39th AGM.
+Explanation on application of the practice : The minutes of the 40 th AGM was duly signed by the Chairman and published on the Bank's Corporate website (www.alliancebank.com.my) within 30 business days of the 40th AGM.

-Explanation for :
+Explanation for departure :

-departure

-Large companies are requir ed to complete the columns below.
-Non-large companies are encouraged
+Large companies are re to complete the colum • ed to complete the columns below.
+Non-large companies are encouraged elow.

-to complete the colur mns be elow.

 Measure :

 Timeframe :

-1